Inflectra/spira-documentation/docs/Spira-User-Manual/Incident-Tracking.md

     - "Detected By" becomes Author
     - Component (as long as only a single component is selected on the incident)
     - "Resolved Release" becomes Release
-    - Priority becomes Importance (if there is an exact name match)
+    - Priority becomes Importance (using an intelligent name match)
     - "Estimated Effort" becomes Estimate (converting hours into points)
     - Custom Fields of type list or multilist that use the same list and have the same name (case insensitive)
     - Comments (using the name of the original author, but the comment creation date is the current date)
-    - Attachments
+    - Auto-link any attachments linked to the incident to the requirement too